Bobby Witt Jr. Preview, Player Props: Royals vs. Tigers

 Bobby Witt Jr. At The Plate

-- Witt Jr. leads Kansas City with 172 hits and a team-best slugging percentage of .494.

-- He ranks 29th in batting average, 94th in on base percentage, and 24th in slugging among qualifying batters in baseball.
+- He ranks 29th in batting average, 94th in on base percentage, and 24th in slugging among the qualifying hitters in MLB play.

-- Witt Jr. has reached base via a hit in 103 games this season (of 153 played), and had multiple hits in 50 of those games.

-- In 18.3% of his games this season, he has gone deep, and 4.3% of his trips to the dish.

 - In 38.6% of his games this year, Witt Jr. has tallied at least one RBI.
-In 19 of those games (12.4%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in eight contests.
+In 19 of those games (12.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in eight contests.

-- He has scored in 49.0% of his games this season, with two or more runs scored in 10.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.